jblang/retrodist/README.md

 ## License

-The scripts in this repo are under MIT license.
+Unless otherwise noted, the scripts in this repo are under MIT license.

 Copyright 2022 J.B.
 Langston